obonaventure/cnp3/book/network/ipv4.rst

 .. _IPEthernet:

-As mentioned in the first section of this chapter, there are three main types of datalink layers : `point-to-point` links, LANs supporting broadcast and multicast and NBMA networks.
+As mentioned in the first section of this chapter, there are three main types of datalink layers : `point-to-point` links, LANs supporting broadcast and multicast and :term:`NBMA` networks.
 There are two important issues to be addressed when using IPv4 in these types of networks.
 The first issue is how an IPv4 device obtains its IPv4 address.
 The second issue is how IPv4 packets are exchanged over the datalink layer service.

 On a `point-to-point` link, the IPv4 addresses of the communicating devices can be configured manually or by using a simple protocol.
 IPv4 addresses are often configured manually on `point-to-point` links between routers.
 When `point-to-point` links are used to attach hosts to the network, automatic configuration is often preferred in order to avoid problems with incorrect IPv4 addresses.
-For example, the :abbr:`PPPP (Point-to-Point Protocol)`, specified in :rfc:`1661`, includes an IP network control protocol that can be used by the router in the figure below to send the IPv4 address that the attached host must configure for its interface.
+For example, the :abbr:`PPP (Point-to-Point Protocol)`, specified in :rfc:`1661`, includes an IP network control protocol that can be used by the router in the figure below to send the IPv4 address that the attached host must configure for its interface.
 The transmission of IPv4 packets on a point-to-point link will be discussed in chapter `chap:lan`.

 .. figure:: ../lan/png/lan-fig-044-c.png